23garyd/23garyd.github.io/index.md

 # About me

 &emsp;&emsp;Hello!
 I’m Gary, a 19-year-old sophomore majoring in Computer Science and Environmental Science at Dartmouth College, originally from San Jose, California.
 My journey with robotics began eight years ago when I first participated in FTC (First Tech Challenge) competitions, which sparked a deep interest in intelligent robots.
 During high school and college, I interned at a robotics company where I worked on projects involving papers from Stanford, including replication work on ALOHA and UMI.
 My tasks ranged from software debugging to data collection and optimization.
 Through my work, I aim to apply these skills to address environmental challenges.
 Feel free to explore my projects on this site!
+You can reach me at [garyding5678 [at] gmail [dot] com].

 # Internships